Visustin - Character set options

 Others: limited support

-The font script is important for the display of national characters.
-You select it via the Font setting in the Options menu.
-Visustin defaults to the Windows default script, but you can choose any other.
-In the following picture, the Cyrillic script is selected for displaying Cyrillic characters.
+The script of the selected font controls the display of national characters in Visustin code panel and Visustin Editor.
+Select a script via the Font setting in the Options menu.
+By default, Visustin uses the Windows default script.
+In the Americas and Western Europe, the default script is Western.
+You can choose any other.
+In the following picture, the Cyrillic script is selected for displaying code with Cyrillic characters.

 Font options